top of page

 Join us for a party on the prairie with the Grassland Gravel race/ride!

 There are 3 route distances.
-Choose your adventure of 22, 35, or 53 miles, whether at race pace or party pace.
-The surfaces on each route include packed and loose gravel, bare dirt road, and double track.
-Information on the expected routes are shown below.
+Choose your adventure of 22, 34, or 53 miles, whether at race pace or party pace.
+The surfaces on each route include packed and loose gravel and bare dirt road, with the medium and long routes also including double track through pastures.
+More information on the routes is shown below.

 We’re cool with whatever you’d like to ride - drop bar, flat bar, e-bike, etc. - as long as it’s set up appropriately for a gravel adventure.
 E-bikes are welcome but are not eligible for race prizes.